Category Archives: Religion

 Joanna Southcott, the wannabe Virgin Mary of the Victorian era

-In February 1814 Southcott, by then 64 years old, never married and apparently still a virgin, shocked her followers by announcing that she was pregnant with the Second Messiah.
+In February 1814, Southcott – then 64 years old, never married and purportedly still a virgin – shocked her followers by announcing that she was pregnant with the Second Messiah.
 She described her immaculate conception to a follower, George Turner:

 “It is now four months since I felt the powerful visitation working upon my body… to my astonishment, I not only felt a power to shake my whole body, but I felt a sensation that is impossible for me to describe upon my womb… This alarmed me greatly, yet I kept it to myself.”

 The news was greeted with comedic interest by the London press, which followed Southcott’s prophecies closely.
 She certainly developed some of the symptoms of pregnancy, growing “great in size”.
-But when no baby had appeared by the start of November – the 14th month of Southcott’s ‘pregnancy’ – the sceptics were in an uproar.
+But when no baby had appeared by the start of November, the 14th month of Southcott’s ‘pregnancy’, the sceptics were in uproar.

 Southcott blamed the child’s non-appearance on her spinsterhood and recruited one of her followers as a token ‘Joseph’, marrying him on November 12th, but even this could not coax out the reluctant Messiah.